bhauman/lein-figwheel/sidecar/README.md

 This will add a listener and whenever you receive a `:time-push` message it will be printed in the console of the client.

-Communicating with the client via Figwheel should only be used for development tooling.
+Communicating with the figwheel client via Figwheel server should only be used for development tooling.
 Figwheel is not intended to provide support for application communication.

 ## Hooking into the autobuild with middleware